jaredlawson/jaredlawson.github.io/_projects/catheter_pose_estimation.md

 related_publications: true
 ---

+Catheters navigated in the brain are inserted, rotated about their central axis, and in the case of steerability, they can be deflected to bend in certain directions.
+As we look to automate or control these motions, we rely on pose estimation of where the catheters are and how they will move if steered from their current configuration.
+In the case of neurointervention, the only feedback modality available is biplane fluoroscopy, in which radiopaque features on the catheter are segmented in two views.
+In this work, we focus not only on segmentation of certain catheter features, but also point

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}